This Guide For Expat Women in Korea has been updated as of February 2025.

 Dermatologist

-Skin is the largest organ on our body and we should take care of it.
-Since skincare is so important in Asia, it is easy to find a dermatologist in Korea.
-They offer a variety of service relating to the skin like lasers, botox, filler, peels, and even weight loss medication.
-All you have to do is search for 피부과 plus your city or village on Naver and you can easily find one closest to you.
+Skin is the largest organ on the human body.
+Dermatology clinics in Korea offer services such as lasers, botox, filler, peels, and even weight loss medication.
+Search for 피부과 in Korean, plus your location on Naver, and you can easily find the one closest to you.

-• JW Plastic Surgery – I have gone to them for aqua peels and vitamin IV drips.
+- JW Plastic Surgery – Their dermatology clinic is one of my favorites and their vitamin IV drip leaves me always feeling rejuvenated.
 An aqua peel is a procedure where they clean out impurities from the skin and put hydration back into it.
-If you have combination skin like me, then this is a really worthwhile procedure.
-It’s also very gentle.

 Gym Memberships